Xena: Warrior Princess: Casting

-Xena: Warrior Princess starred Lucy Lawless as Xena and Renee O'Connor as Gabrielle.
-The first choice for Xena was the British actress Vanessa Angel, but an illness prevented her from travelling, and the role was offered to four other actresses before the relatively unknown Lawless.
-Sunny Doench was cast as Gabrielle, but she did not want to leave her boyfriend in the United States, so O'Connor, who had appeared in Hercules in another role, was chosen.
+Lucy Lawless was not initially chosen for the role of Xena, the first choice was the British actress Vanessa Angel, but an illness prevented her from travelling, and the role was offered to four other actresses before the relatively unknown Lawless.
+Lawless, a native of Auckland, was chosen for the titular role to film in her native land.
+Sunny Doench was cast as Gabrielle, but she did not want to leave her boyfriend in the United States, so Renee O'Connor, who had appeared in Hercules in another role, was chosen.

 The show features a wide assortment of recurring characters, many of them portrayed by New Zealand actors.
 Ted Raimi became a core member of the cast from the second season as Joxer.
 Actor Kevin Smith played popular character Ares, god of War, and Alexandra Tydings played his counterpart Aphrodite, goddess of Love.
 Marton Csokas portrayed both Borias and Krafstar.
 Other notables included Karl Urban in a variety of roles such as Cupid and Caesar, Hudson Leick as Xena's nemesis Callisto (Leick also played a body-switched Xena in the episode "Intimate Stranger"), Claire Stansfield as the evil shamaness Alti, and a number of trusted friends – Jennifer Sky as feisty sidekick Amarice, Danielle Cormack as Amazon regent Ephiny, Bruce Campbell as Autolycus King of Thieves, Robert Trebor as dodgy entrepreneur Salmoneus, William Gregory Lee as the warrior-poet Virgil and Tim Omundson as the spiritual healer Eli.